MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/governance-explainer.md

 ---
-title: "Explainer: what is cloud governance?"
+title: What is cloud governance?
-description: Explains the concept of resource governance for Azure and cloud
+description: Explanation of the concept of resource access governance on Azure
 author: petertay
 ---

-# Explainer: what is cloud resource governance?
+# What is cloud resource governance?

-In the [how does Azure work](azure-explainer.md) explainer, you learned that Azure is a collection of servers and networking hardware running virtualized hardware and software on behalf of users.
+In [how does Azure work?](azure-explainer.md), you learned that Azure is a collection of servers and networking hardware running virtualized hardware and software on behalf of users.
 Azure enables your organization's development and IT departments to be agile by making it easy to create, read, update, and delete resources as needed.

 However, while giving unrestricted resource access to developers can make them very agile, it can also lead to unintended cost consequences.
 For example, a development team might be approved to deploy a set of resources for testing but forget to delete them when testing is complete.
 These resources will continue to accrue costs even though their use is no longer approved or necessary.